Christian counselling and Psychotherapy

 9. There is a preoccupation with appearance and maintaining a perfect image so others do not understand what you are going through.

-10. Difficulty with spontaneous hospitality and tending to overcompensate with planned events.
+10. Difficulty with spontaneous hospitality and, on the other hand, going overboard with planned events.

-I provide a professional consultations as an individual therapy session to help you understand the marriage relationship and if the pattern of Avoidant Personality Disorder is present.
+I suggest you book an individul professional consultation to help you understand the marriage relationship and if the full pattern of the Avoidant Personality Disorder is present.

 Phone (416) 939-0544 for George Hartwell M.Sc.
 Registered Psychotherapist